 This is called an income deduction.

-We need to approve you as a not-for-profit
+We need to confirm you as a not-for-profit

 We need to be satisfied that you’re a not-for-profit before you can get the income deduction.
-If we have not already approved you as a not-for-profit, you can send us proof when you apply for the income deduction.
+If we have not already confirmed you are a not-for-profit, you can send us proof when you apply for the income deduction.

-You’ll need to apply for the income deduction every year.
-Keep a record of your income and expenses to work out your income for each tax year.
+Once we've confirmed that your organisation qualifies as a not-for-profit, you may use the income deduction each year.
+You will need to keep a record of your income and expenses to work out your income for each tax year.

 If your income after expenses is less than $1,000, you do not need to file an income tax return.